Maharava/Jovian_Cards/docs/ai/ai_architecture.md

    - Skip attacks where attacker dies and defender survives (unless forced)
    - Skip playing cards that do nothing (heal when at full HP)
 2. **Budget Enforcement:**
-   - Stop evaluating after N moves (tier-dependent)
+   - Stop evaluating after N moves (level-dependent)
    - Return best move found so far
 3. **Async Processing:**
    - Run simulations in micro-batches with `await` breaks